Harveybegood/milesToGo/Posts/TheGreatGatsby/excerpt.md

 - and __in his earnestness__ his hand had fallen upon and covered her own.

 - There was an __unmistakable air of natural intimacy about the picture__,

+- We pushed aside curtains that were like pavilions, and felt over innumerable feet of dark wall for electric light switches - once I tumbled with a sort of splash upon the keys of a ghostly piano.

+- Throwing open the __French windows__ of the drawing-room.

+- In various __unrevealed capacities__ he had come in contact with such people, but always with __indiscernible barbed wire between__.

+- He found her __excitingly desirable__.

+- But what gave it __an air of breathless intensity__, was that Daisy lived there - it was __as casual a thing to her as his tent out at camp was to him__.

+- He felt their presence all about the house, pervading the air with the shades and echoes of still vibrant emotions.